 The answer is yes.
-An Excel file (File name: Excel Template for Cost Benefit Analysis) has been set up for you to calculate Cost-Benefit Ratio and ROI values.
+An Excel file (File name: Excel_Template_for_Cost_Benefit_Analysis) has been set up for you to calculate Cost-Benefit Ratio and ROI values.
 You need the following data for calculating the Cost-Benefit Ratio and ROI.

 - a.
 Your annual salary - b.
 Total hours you spent in planning, developing, delivering, and evaluating your program. - c.
 The value of program benefits.
-Your program may have benefits only for some of the listed categories.
+Your program may have benefits only for some of the listed categories above in this report.